 This workshop brings together early career research scholars of history and affiliated fields working on transnational networks fostered through the British Empire.
-We hope to enable new conversations on diverse aspects of the British empire as a multi/ trans-national and global entity.
-This event will facilitate a substantive engagement on conceptual and historical approaches of framing the empire.
+It hopes to enable new conversations on diverse aspects of the British empire as a multi/ trans-national and global entity, and conceptual and historical approaches to frame it.
 We closely explore the intra, inter and extra imperial negotiations of its various constituents – through movements, flows, circulations, discursive configurations and lateral networks - that spanned countries, colonies and continents.
 We reiterate how trans-colonial traffic involved, yet circumvented, forms of metropolitan control and direction, highlighting connections between the colonies and dominions on the one hand, and extra-imperial entities on the other.
-Scholars are invited to submit papers that study these linkages and their attendant politics focusing, but not limited to: transnational histories of objects, religious, economic and political discourses and networks, capital, commodities, scientific or cultural productions.
+Doctoral and ECR scholars will present papers that study these linkages and their attendant politics focusing, but not limited to: transnational histories of objects, religious, economic and political discourses and networks, capital, commodities, scientific or cultural productions.

 The CFP is now closed.